sharanya-rao/E2E_DocFxV3/E2E_DocsBranch_Dynamic/redirection.md

-# Testing for master redirection on dynamic repo.
+# Testing for redirection on dynamic repo.